isomerpages/govtech-corp/media/technews/_posts/2023-09-07-post-Top 5 scams in Singapore and how to protect yourself from them.md

 steps to confirm your purchase.</p>
 </li>
 <li>
-<p>If you suspect there’s malware on your device, turn on&nbsp;<a href="https://www.csa.gov.sg/alerts-advisories/Advisories/2021/ad-2021-008#:~:text=If%20you%20suspect%20that%20your,the%20device%2C%20uninstall%20them%20immediately." class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">flight mode immediately</a>&nbsp;to
+<p>If you suspect there’s malware on your device, turn on&nbsp;flight mode
-disable any malicious connections.
+immediately&nbsp;to disable any malicious connections.
 Perform an anti-virus/anti-malware scan.
 Do a factory reset to be sure.</p>
 </li>
 <li>
 <p>Unfortunately, Android phones are more susceptible to malware attacks